-The Australian Criminal Intelligence Commission was formed to strengthen the ability to respond to crime affecting Australia.
-The agency, through its investigative, research and information delivery services, works with law enforcement partners to improve the ability to stop criminals exploiting emerging opportunities and perceived gaps in law enforcement information.
+The Australian Criminal Intelligence Commission (ACIC) was formed to strengthen our response to crime affecting Australia.
+The ACIC’s investigative, research and information delivery services work with our law enforcement partners to stop criminals exploiting emerging opportunities and perceived gaps in law enforcement information.

 Our mission is to make Australia safer through improved national ability to discover, understand and respond to current and emerging crime threats and criminal justice issues, including the ability to connect police and law enforcement to essential policing knowledge and information.

 It is our priority to fill cross-agency IT gaps, replacing previously incompatible IT systems with better, more integrated platforms that will save resources and time.
 The more responsive our systems, the more quickly our police and national security agencies can act to prevent, detect and disrupt significant threats.